Lasya1lasya/Spam-Email-Detection/README.md

-# Spam-Email-Detection
-Spam Email Detection using CountVectorizer & Multinomial Naive Bayes This project is a binary text classification model that identifies whether an email is spam or not spam using Natural Language Processing (NLP) techniques and Machine Learning.
-It uses CountVectorizer for feature extraction and Multinomial Naive Bayes for classification.
+# Spam Email Detection using Machine Learning & Streamlit
+## Overview
+This project demonstrates a Spam Email Classification System built using Python, Machine Learning (Naive Bayes), and an interactive Streamlit Web App.
+It classifies any given email as Spam (1) or Not Spam (0) based on the message content.
+The system uses Natural Language Processing (NLP) techniques to convert text into numerical features and achieves ~99% accuracy on real-world email data.
 ## Datset
 | Column   | Description                               |
 | -------- | ----------------------------------------- |